coda/packs-sdk/documentation/examples/dynamic-sync-table/dynamic_sync_table.md

 In certain cases, you may want to sync data whose structure is not known in advance and may depend on the user doing the sync.
 For example, Coda's Jira pack allows users to sync data from their Jira instance, but Jira lets users create arbitrary custom fields for their Issue objects.
 So the schema of the Issues sync table is not known in advance; it depends on the Jira account that the user is syncing from.

 Coda supports "dynamic" sync tables for cases like these.
 Instead of including a static schema in your sync table definition, you include a formula that returns a schema.
-This formula can use the fetcher to make authenticated http requests to your pack's API so that you may retrieve any necessary info from that third-party service needed to construct an appropriate schema.
+This formula can use the fetcher to make authenticated http requests to your Pack's API so that you may retrieve any necessary info from that third-party service needed to construct an appropriate schema.

 To define a dynamic schema, use the `makeDynamicSyncTable()` wrapper function.
 You will provide a `getSchema` formula that returns a schema definition.
 You'll also provide some supporting formulas like `getName`, to return a name in the UI for the table, in case even the name of the entities being synced is dynamic.